YudiTjhia/logd/README.md

 # logd
 logd is a server to do logging and access the log rows.

+logging is very important when we already deploy our application into client environments. we are limited to access the server.
+Thus, we need to define protocols that open our access either it is dev staging, uat staging or even production staging.

+I try to create simple logging server and the client sdk to access. the code is still baby. the future is seen.

 ## logd functions
     - create log,
     - find logs,